-Here’s the short version of who I am: I have a Masters of the Arts in Teaching from The Citadel (Graduation May 2014 with my pre-marriage name Natasha Hoover), am a registered yoga teacher specializing in yin yoga, and hold a certificate in natural skincare formation from the School of Natural Skincare.
+Here’s the short version of who I am: I have a Masters of the Arts in Teaching from The Citadel (Graduation May 2014), am a registered yoga teacher specializing in yin yoga, and hold a certificate in natural skincare formation from the School of Natural Skincare.
 I’m a mom, wife, photographer, and workout enthusiast.